STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Experiments

 We further measure the model performance across different reasoning steps to better understand its reasoning capabilities, as shown in Table \ref{tab:table2}.
 For the AGQA dataset, we utilize the reasoning steps provided, which are based on the “ground-truth” reasoning path derived from its scene graph.
 For STAR questions, since no related data is available, we manually assigned a number of reasoning steps to each question template to standardize evaluation.

 Notably, we observe that, aligned with the overall performance, our \textbf{STEP} approach outperforms the baseline and control models across all reasoning step cases in both compositional datasets.
-We attribute this improvement to the advantages conferred by reasoning-enriched fine-tuning data and explicit rationale-based supervision during training.
-Particularly, on the challenging reasoning tasks requiring three or more reasoning steps, our method achieving a remarkable improvement of 21.3\% in STAR datasets, highlighting the effectiveness of our method for enhancing complex reasoning abilities.
+We attribute this improvement to the advantages conferred by reasoning-rich training data and explicit rationale-based supervision during training.
+Particularly, on the challenging reasoning tasks requiring three or more reasoning steps, our method achieves a remarkable improvement of 21.3\% in STAR datasets, highlighting its effectiveness for enhancing complex reasoning abilities.